henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 4. Sampling Frequency

-Sampling frewuency means how many measurements are taken per second.
+Sampling frequency means how many measurements are taken per second.
 If EEG is sampled 160 Hz, the channel is measured 160 times per second.

 The PhysioNet motor-imagery dataset has a sampling frequency of 160 Hz.[^physionet-eegmmidb] A 4-second epoch would contain: